B: Breakfast | L: Lunch | D: Dinner | SD: Special Dinner

 We can continue to explore the city on our own this morning.
 At noon, we will transfer to Umeda Hankyu Sanban Gai, a shopping center connected to Hankyu Osaka-umeda Station with two floors above ground and two floors below, its shops sell everything from fashion to food.
 We can do some last minutes shopping and enjoy our lunch here.
 The Japanese Tea Ceremony, also called the Way of Tea, is a Japanese cultural activity involving the ceremonial preparation and presentation of matcha, powdered green tea.
 Tea gatherings can be classified as either informal or formal.
 Let us have an informal tea gathering before we transfer to the airport.
 After a long day, we will transfer to the Kansai Airport for our return flight to Honolulu, taking with us the lasting memories of this wonderful Osaka trip.

 No file available

 CHECK OR CASH PAYMENT ONLY.
 A deposit of $ 350 per person is required at the time of application.
-The balance of payment is due 70 days prior to departure.
-In the event balance of payment is not made within the required time period, Air and Sea Travel Center reserves the right to cancel reservations and charge a cancellation fee.
+The balance of payment is due on Dec.31, 2021.
+In case balance of payment is not made within the required time period, Air and Sea Travel Center reserves the right to cancel reservations and charge a cancellation fee.

-** 30 days prior to departure or withdrawing during the tour shall be regarded as willingly giving up all rights concerned, 100% of total price, and request for other services as a substitute shall not be accepted.
-We strongly recommend purchasing travel insurance when you make a reservation.
+** From Feb.8, 2022 to the departure or withdrawing during the tour shall be regarded as willingly giving up all rights concerned, 100% of total price, and request for other services as a substitute shall not be accepted.

 Includes: Tax and fuel surcharge